Convex hypersurface theory in contact topology: Introduction

 \begin{definition} Let $\Sigma \subset (M,\xi=\ker \alpha)$ be a convex hypersurface with respect to a transverse contact vector field $v$.
 Define the \emph{dividing set} $\Gamma(\Sigma) \coloneqq \{\alpha(v)=0\}$ and $R_{\pm}(\Sigma) \coloneqq \{\pm \alpha(v)>0\}$ as subsets of $\Sigma$. \end{definition}

-It turns out that $\Gamma(\Sigma) \subset (M,\xi)$ is a codimension $2$ contact submanifold, and $R_{\pm} (\Sigma)$ are (complete) Liouville manifolds with Liouville form given by a suitable rescaling of $\alpha|_{R_{\pm} (\Sigma)}$, respectively.
+It turns out that $\Gamma(\Sigma) \subset (M,\xi)$ is a codimension-$2$ contact submanifold, and $R_{\pm} (\Sigma)$ are (complete) Liouville manifolds with Liouville form given by a suitable rescaling of $\alpha|_{R_{\pm} (\Sigma)}$, respectively.
 Moreover, the isotopy classes of $\Gamma(\Sigma), R_{\pm} (\Sigma)$ are independent of the choices of $v$ and $\alpha$.

 In dimensions $\geq 4$, there exist Liouville manifolds that are not Weinstein by McDuff \cite{McD91}, Geiges \cite{Gei94,Gei95}, Mitsumatsu \cite{Mit95}, and Massot, Nieder\-kr\"uger, and Wendl \cite{MNW13}.
-While these ``exotic'' Liouville manifolds are great for constructing (counter-)examples, there currently is no systematic understanding of such non-Weinstein Liouville manifolds, partially because of the lack of an appropriate Morse theory on such manifolds.
-This motivates the main assumption (and maybe also conclusion) of this paper.
+While these exotic Liouville manifolds work well as (counter-)examples, there currently is no systematic understanding of such non-Weinstein Liouville manifolds, partially because of the lack of an appropriate Morse theory on such manifolds.
+This is slowly starting to change.
+For example, it was recently shown in \cite{EOY20} that a stabilized Liouville manifold with the homotopy type of a half-dimensional CW-complex is symplectomorphic to a flexible Weinstein manifold and in \cite{breen2025torus} that the stabilizations of torus bundle Liouville domains constructed by Mitsumatsu and generalized by Huang \cite{huang2020dynamical} are Weinstein domains.\footnote{Note the latter involves Liouville {\em domains}, which is a distinct problem.} Additionally, there is a burgeoning understanding of certain non-Weinstein Liouville manifolds via the lens of Anosov flows, generalizing the work of Mitsumatsu; see \cite{cieliebak2022floertheoryanosovflows,hozoori2024symplectic,hozoori2025strongly,massoni2025symplectic}.
+This motivates the following definition: